 TL;DR (Too Long; Didn't Read)

 Mangifera odorata, Kibatalia puberula and Phalaenopsis lindenii are some of the endangered plant species of the Philippines.
 Critically endangered species include Dendrobium schuetzei, Alocasia atropurpurea, Hopea philippinensis and Cycas wadei.

 Plant Biodiversity in the Philippines

-Plants are an important part of the biodiversity of the world.
-They are a vital part of the ecosystem as well as an essential resource for the world.
-The Philippines possesses incredible plant diversity, with between 10,000 and 14,000 species of plants.
-Of these, more than half are endemic to the country, meaning that they are only found in the Philippines and nowhere else.
-The Philippines is home to around 5 percent of the world’s species of plants and ranks fifth in the world in the number of plant species it contains.
+Plants are an important piece of a region's biodiversity.
+They're vital to ecosystems and are essential resources for both wildlife and humans.
+The Philippines is home to between 10,000 and 14,000 species of plants.
+Of these, more than half are endemic to the country, meaning they're found only in the Philippines and nowhere else.
+The Philippines possesses around five percent of the earth's plant species and ranks fifth in the world for the overall number of plant species existing within the country.

 Endangered Plant Species

 Species or subspecies whose survival in the wild is in danger due to existing threats are called endangered species.
 In the Philippines, some of these endangered plants include the following:

 - Mangifera odorata: Also known as the huani or kuini mango, this plant can also be found in other Southeast Asian countries.